erbkaiser/FrozenCookies/README.md

 ## Auto Cast SPONTANEOUS EDIFICE

-Will sell one Cortex Baker and then cast _Spontaneous Edifice_, to try to get a free building.
+Will sell one You and then cast _Spontaneous Edifice_, to try to get a free building.
 This spell becomes useless once you have over 400 of all buildings.

 ## Auto Cast HAGGLER'S CHARM